USS Albacore (AGSS-569): Legacy

 A non-profit group, the Portsmouth Submarine Memorial Association, was formed to bring the Albacore back to Portsmouth and place her on permanent display, designed to be on dry land so the entire submarine would be visible.
 The Albacore was towed back to Portsmouth Naval Shipyard in April 1984, by an Army Reserve tugboat in a journey of 575 mi that took 70 hours.

-In May 1985, she was moved across Portsmouth Harbor towards a permanent display site.
+In May 1985, she was moved across Portsmouth Harbor to a permanent display site.
 The move was difficult, as a railway trestle had to be removed and a temporary cut, large enough to float her through, had to be made across a four-lane road.
 During the move, the Albacore struck bottom three times, followed by a catastrophic derailment of the temporary marine railway that had been constructed to bring her out of the water.
 The Albacore was left grounded in mud, short of her final resting place.
 Months later, a temporary cofferdam was constructed, she was re-floated, and on 3 October 1985, she was successfully placed in her permanent display cradle.
 After significant volunteer work to prepare her for display, the Albacore opened to the public on 30 August 1986.

-Albacore's service as an active experimental submersible for more than two decades steadily increased the Navy's knowledge of both theoretical and applied hydrodynamics which it used in designing faster, quieter, more maneuverable and safer submarines.
-The Navy's effort to build hulls capable of optimum operation while submerged was wedded to its nuclear propulsion program in the submarine Skipjack which was laid down in the spring of 1956, and these two concepts have complemented each other in the design of all of the Navy's subsequent submarines.
+Albacore's service as an active experimental submersible for more than two decades steadily increased the Navy's knowledge of both theoretical and applied hydrodynamics, which it used in designing faster, quieter, more maneuverable and safer submarines.
+The Navy's effort to build hulls capable of optimum operation while submerged was wedded to its nuclear propulsion program in the submarine Skipjack, which was laid down in the spring of 1956, and these two concepts have complemented each other in the design of all of the Navy's subsequent submarines.

 Albacore is located at Albacore Park, 600 Market Street, Portsmouth, New Hampshire, and is open to the public.
+At this time, the Visitors Center at the USS Albacore Museum is under construction to expand their exhibit space.
+Inside the current Visitor Center, there is a small exhibit space that includes information regarding the USS Albacore, the USS Dolphin, the USS Thresher, and other maritime histories.
+The new portion of the Visitor Center is going to be a combination of maritime history of the Piscataqua region and submarine history covering the diesel age into the nuclear revolution.
+This means that the exhibit space in the original museum is going to focus entirely on the USS Albacore and her history.
+Artifacts from the USS Albacore Museum's Archive are going to be on display for the first time in some instances and will serve to expand the knowledge and history of the USS Albacore.
 She is listed on the National Register of Historic Places and was designated a National Historic Landmark on 11 April 1989.
 In 2005, the United States Submarine Veterans of World War II inducted the Albacore into the Submarine Hall of Fame.
 In 2016, the basin area around the submarine at Albacore Park was completely reconstructed.